lTheon/iTheon-Auto-Looter/README.md

 Or simply play GAMMA :)

 Disassemble animations should be turned off to not cause CTDs/busy hands <br>
-Things you can configure - disassembling items (different options per item type), stripping weapon parts and attachments, looting stuff, remote looting range.
+Things you can configure - disassembling items (different options per item type), stripping weapon parts and attachments, looting stuff, remote looting range, deleting items (get rid of piles of dead bodies).

 Given a large amount of possible combinations, I'm pretty sure it's almost impossible for me to test everything myself, though a big chunk of time was spent on that anyway.
 That's why the initial version is set to **v0.1**, as there might be some minor bugs to fix that I did not catch.